-Your child is sick, and in front of you is medicine prescribed by his pediatrician.
-Many parents have been in this situation, but before you start treatment, make sure you are familiar with the information on the label, dosage instructions, and potential side effects.
+Your child is sick and has been prescribed medication by the pediatrician.
+Many parents have been in this situation, but before you start treatment, make sure you are familiar with the information on the medication label, dosage instructions, and potential side effects.

 There is a lot of information printed on that small medicine label.
-When the pharmacist hands you the medicine, pay particular attention to the: Name on the label and name of the medicine.
+When the pharmacist hands you the medication, pay particular attention to the: Name and address on the label and name of the medication.
 Make sure you were given the right prescription for your child.Strength of the medicine.Dosage showing how much to take and how often to take it.Special instructions and warningsNumber of refills

-Before leaving the pharmacy, check the medicine itself.
+Before leaving the pharmacy, check the medication itself.
 Does the type of medicine (liquid or tablet) match what the doctor talked about?
-If it is a tablet, does the size and color look correct?
 If you are unsure, check with the pharmacist.
 While the pharmacy staff takes steps to avoid medication mistakes, they do occur on rare occasions.
 It is better to ask if you have any doubts.

-Again, read the label carefully to find out how much medicine to give your child and when to give it.
+Again, read the label carefully to find out how much medication to give your child and when to give it.

 If your child has a hard time swallowing tablets or capsules, putting the whole pill into a spoonful of pudding or other soft food may be helpful.